MythicC2Profiles/dns/documentation-c2/DNS/_index.md

 ## Overview
 This C2 Profile uses DNS requests to communicate between the agent and the C2 container, where messages are aggregated and forwarded to the Mythic API.
 The DNS Requests use a format similar to the Sliver C2 Framework's DNS C2 (https://github.com/BishopFox/sliver/blob/master/server/c2/dns.go) and (https://sliver.sh/docs?name=DNS+C2).
 However, Mythic's version is a bit different and slightly less complex (this is subject to change as this is currently in beta).

+To configure DNS properly, you'll want a setup like the following:

+If your DNS name is `mydomain.com`, then you'll configure DNS with the following three entries:

+* Type: A Record, Host: `ns1`, Value: IP address of where Mythic's DNS C2 Profile is running or redirector that'll forward DNS traffic
+* Type: A Record, Host: `mydomain.com`, Value: same as above
+* Type: NS Record, Host: `dns`, Value: `ns1.mydomain.com.` (note the trailing `.`, it might get auto-added by your provider)
+  * This `host` value can be whatever you want and will be the main subdomain for your DNS traffic.
+Naturally, the longer this is the less room you have for messages.

+When building your payload, you'd configure your domain as `dns.mydomain.com`.
+The comms will then be in the format of `[stuff].dns.mydomain.com`.

 To provide metadata about message transfers and ordering while still minimizing space, Mythic's DNS uses the following protobuf:
 ```protobuf
 syntax = "proto3";
 enum Actions {